viren-kundnani/PropertyPricePrediction/README.md

 ## Overview:

 This project predicts house prices in Bangalore using a linear regression model.
-The analysis is implemented in a Jupyter notebook, and the dataset (`data.csv`) is included for reference.
+The analysis is implemented in a Jupyter notebook, and the dataset (`Bengaluru_House_Data.csv`) is included for reference.

 ## Files: